cbosoft/arduino-iop/README.md

 sudo make install
 ```

-To build a basic serial listener build and install the library, then run
+To build a basic serial listener, build and install the library then run

 ```bash
 make serlist